Optimal Activation Functions for the Random Features Regression Model: Important observations

 \subsection{Reproducing Figure \ref{fig:important_observations}}

 The plots in Figure \ref{fig:important_observations} come directly from our theory.
 They involve no experiments and can be obtained using many standard mathematical computing software tools.
-Nonetheless, since it does require some effort to code our equations, we include code to generate Figure \ref{fig:important_observations} in the following anonymous Google Drive folder: \url{https://drive.google.com/drive/folders/1JtV6vo_N2jHg9IF1ITzqqP81Y7PKkcvy?usp=sharing}.
+Nonetheless, since it does require some effort to code our equations, we include code to generate Figure \ref{fig:important_observations} in the following Github link: \url{https://github.com/Jeffwang87/RFR_AF}.
+This code is also available in the supplementary zip file provided.
 To generate the plots in Figure \ref{fig:important_observations}, run the file named \texttt{RunMeToGenerateFigure_1.nb}.
 It runs using Wolfram Mathematica V12.
-We ran it in abou using a MacBook Pro with 2.6 GHz 6-Core Intel Core i7 and 32 GB 2667 MHz DDR4.
+We ran it using a MacBook Pro with 2.6 GHz 6-Core Intel Core i7 and 32 GB 2667 MHz DDR4.
 In this machine it takes about 1 second to run.